amatkivskiy/MaterialDrawer-Xamarin/README.md

 Xamarin bindings for https://github.com/mikepenz/MaterialDrawer

 ## Issues
-Due to different generic type systems in C# and Java fluent api is not avalible for:
+Due to different generic type systems in C# and Java fluent api is not available for:
 - ```PrimaryDrawerItem```
 - ```SecondaryDrawerItem```
 - ```ToggleDrawerItem```